Home > For Authors > Submission Guidelines

 Permissions and Courtesies

-• If you must use images, illustrations, tables, or videos that have been previously published or are owned by someone other than you, you must obtain written permission from the copyright holder, usually the publisher, artist, manufacturer, or a combination of these.
-Cardiotext Publishing can provide a permission request form with all of the information necessary for requesting permission.
-Make sure to secure rights for all forms of publication, including electronic publication.
+If you must use images, illustrations, tables, or videos that have been previously published or are owned by someone other than you, you must obtain written permission from the copyright holder, usually the publisher, artist, manufacturer, or a combination of these.
+Cardiotext Publishing can provide a permission request form with the information necessary for requesting permission.
+Make sure to secure rights for all forms of publication, (worldwide, all editions,) including but not limited to electronic publication, translation rights, and reprints.

-• Authors are responsible for all fees charged for permissions.
+Authors are responsible for obtaining permissions and for any or all fees charged for permissions.

-• Complete source information must be included at the end of the legend unless the image belongs to one of the contributors to the chapter.
+Complete source information must be included at the end of the legend unless the image belongs to one of the contributors to the chapter.
 If the source is one of the references in your chapter, indicate the reference number and provide the page number and original figure or table number of the item when possible.
-Include the credit line provided by the copyright holder (eg, “Courtesy of ________”).
+Include the credit line provided by the copyright holder.
 If the source is a medical device company, the credit line they provide you with will be sufficient.

-• Tables that combine data from several sources or that have been significantly revised do not require specific written permission.
-In such cases, the credit line should begin “Data from _____” Data cannot be copyrighted.
+Tables that combine data from several sources or have been significantly revised do not require specific written permission.
+In such cases, the credit line should begin “Data from _____”

 Patient Confidentiality

-• Make sure that no patient information appears anywhere in the text, images, illustrations, tables, videos, or any other part of your chapter.
+Ensure that no patient information appears anywhere in the text, images, illustrations, tables, videos, or any other part of your material.

-• Please check the Author Instructions specific to your book to see if there are restrictions on the number of authors allowed per chapter.
+Please check the Author Instructions specific to your book to see if there are restrictions on the number of authors allowed per chapter.
+We suggest no more than three co-authors.